 Executives in high-performing organizations:

-- Invest significant time on questions of strategy coupled with powerful questions of leadership.
+- Invest significant time on questions of strategy and leadership.

-- Distinguish the periodic strategic planning process from leading strategically for ongoing organizational impact.
+- Know the difference between a periodic strategic planning process and ongoing strategic leadership.

-- Know that good strategic leadership at the organizational level is somewhat different from effective leadership by individuals scattered about the organization.
+- Recognize that good strategic leadership at the organizational level is somewhat different from effective leadership by individuals scattered about the organization.

 - Realize that when strategy lacks meaning for people, it is unlikely that they’ll adopt the essence of strategic directives and perform to their highest potential.